partio-scout/osaamiskiekko/readme.md

 # INFO

-- cms backend is built with strapi and uses the official strapi image https://github.com/strapi/strapi-docker
+- cms backend uses strapi https://strapi.io/
 - frontend is created with create-react-app and can be found in the frontend folder
 - postgres is used as database